ethereum-optimism/optimism/specs/introduction.md

 [Optimistic rollup](https://vitalik.ca/general/2021/01/05/rollup.html) is a layer 2 scalability technique which increases the computation & storage capacity of Ethereum without sacrificing security or decentralization.
 Transaction data is submitted on-chain but executed off-chain.
-If there is an error in the off-chain execution, a fraud proof can be submitted on-chain to correct the error and protect user funds.
+If there is an error in the off-chain execution, a fault proof can be submitted on-chain to correct the error and protect user funds.
 In the same way you don't go to court unless there is a dispute, you don't execute transactions on on-chain unless there is an error.